ted-spence-avalara/developer-dot/avatax/dev-guide/product-taxability/finding-a-tax-code.md

 <h3>Adding TaxCodes to your Transaction</h3>

-On the document line level you can pass via the CreateTransactionModel.
+On the document line level you can pass via the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/models/CreateTransactionModel/">CreateTransactionModel</a>.
 There are a few properties that allow you to identify your line categories of “ItemCode”, “Qty”, “Amount”, “Description”, and “TaxCode”.
-The ItemCode are generally the value passed by your integration or web service to represent a part number, SKU or product ID for the said products or services.
+The <code>ItemCode</code> are generally the value passed by your integration or web service to represent a part number, SKU or product ID for the said products or services.

 <pre>
 {